klb2/qmkpy/docs/source/examples.rst

 share examples as a benchmark dataset to compare different algorithms.

 .. code-block:: python
-   :caption: Defining and Solving a QMKP
+   :caption: Saving a QMKProblem Instance
    :linenos:

     import numpy as np